In-person sessions and Reflective Parenting in South West London & Online

 Support to foster carers and adoptive parents

-Unsure whether we can help you?
-Simply email or call and leave a message.
+Unsure whether I can help you?
+Simply drop me an email or call and leave a message.
 I may get back to you quicker by email due to the high volume of calls I receive.
-I am highly experienced in the assessment and treatment of attachment disorders and in promoting reflective parenting.
-National Institute of Clinical Excellence (NICE) evidenced treatments are used including Cognitive Behaviour Therapy (CBT), Mentalization Based Treatment (MBT) and Video Interaction Guidance (VIG).

 Learn more: